Breaking News

 by Heath Hansen

 Christine (Tina) Lain works at the Upemba National Park located in the Democratic Republic of the Congo.
 These are some of the most dangerous places on earth for conservation; in one area alone, more than 200 Rangers have been killed in attacks going back more than a decade.
 Born in Zambia, and raised in South America, Europe, and Africa, Tina currently oversees the management of the park, including the training and deployment of the Rangers within the more than 5,200 square miles it encompasses.
-Recently, Soldier of Fortune caught up with Tina and asked what it was like being a conservationist and sometime paramilitary in the Congo.
+When she had some down time, Soldier of Fortune caught up with Tina and asked what it was like being a conservationist and sometime paramilitary in the Congo.

 So Tina, how long have you worked in the Congo, at Upemba National Park?